Expat Exchange

 When we asked people living in Galway about club and activities where newcomers can meet others, they responded:

 "Expats living in Galway can join a variety of clubs and activities, such as sports clubs, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending events hosted by the local expat community.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," wrote one member in Galway.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," explained one expat living in Galway, Ireland.

 What should I bring when moving to Galway?